Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering: THE PROPOSED METHOD

 \section{THE PROPOSED METHOD}

-Figure \ref{method} depicts an overview of the proposed approach in this study.
+Figure \ref{fig_method} depicts an overview of the proposed approach in this study.
 In general, we transform the VQA problem into a sequence-to-sequence learning task, in which we take advantage of State-of-the-art (SOTA) vision-language models to offer richer information about the question-image dependencies in the input sequence.
 The method consists of two main phases that are carried out sequentially.
 At the first stage, numerous hints are extracted from question-image pairs using pre-trained vision-language models.
 The extracted hints are then concatenated with the question and visual features to form a sequence representation as input to the proposed Seq2Seq model to generate the corresponding answers in free-form natural language.
+Our source code and demo for the proposed methodology are available at this link: \url{https://huggingface.co/spaces/daeron/CONVS2S-EVJVQA-DEMO}